bwl21/pastespecial/README.txt

 pastespecial settings page can be used to configure the allowed styles when importing formatting.

-All original files are copyright Joseph Inhofer 2015 jinhofer@umn.edu and are licensed under GPL v3 or later
+All original files are copyright Joseph Inhofer 2016 jinhofer@umn.edu and are licensed under GPL v3 or later

+Version 2016010600:
+Updated unformatted to better handle inline styling Added optional handling for keyboard pasting
+Improved UI to display a responsive view of content MOST IMPORTANTLY:
+Started logging my changes (Sorry about before this folks)

+Previous versions:
+Everything up until 2016010600.